Business Data Analysis

 Basically, strategic management is the systematic, ongoing development and implementation of strategic planning.
-Strategic planning is well known for determining an organization’s mission, vision, values, goals, strategies, objectives, timelines and budgets.
+Strategic planning is well known for determining an organization’s mission, vision, values, goals, strategies, objectives, timelines, and budgets.
 It is one of the more well-known processes.
 There are numerous different ways to do strategic planning, and its development and implementation depend to a great extent on the life stage and culture of the organization.

 Total Quality Management (TQM)

 TQM involves carefully implementing a set of comprehensive and specific management practices throughout the organization to ensure the organization consistently meets or exceeds customer requirements.
-The process involves strong focus on process measurement and on controls to ensure continuous improvement.
+The process involves a strong focus on process measurement and on controls to ensure continuous improvement.
 TQM is considered to be a quality management initiative.
 At the time of this writing, TQM has not become a major model for performance management in smaller organizations.

-How do Analysts Typically Collect, Analyze and Report Results
+How do Analysts Typically Collect, Analyze, and Report Results